 Darcee Wenning, serving as office secretary, continues to be a blessing to our congregation that has now grown to more than 425.

 Pastor Kent Sperry has accepted the position to serve as Pastor for our growing congregation.
-He began his ministry here in April of 2015 and we are excited to receive him, his wife Cheri and their children as part of our church family.
+He began his ministry here in April of 2015 and we are excited to have him, his wife Cheri and their children as part of our church family.

 Renovations to our Sanctuary have been completed.
 Please join us for worship!